wp-plugins/flyzoo/readme.txt

 **1) Create your account**

 1. Enter your email, choose a password and a username at http://www.flyzoo.co/signup?s=wow&t=12
-2. Enter your site address, click next and get your Flyzoo Application ID
+2. Enter your website address, click next and copy your Flyzoo Application ID

 **2) Install the Plugin**

-3. Install the chat plugin from your WordPress Admin
+3. Install the plugin from your WordPress Admin
-4. Activate the chat plugin from the Plugins menu
+4. Activate the plugin from the Plugins menu
 5. Click 'Settings' and then 'Flyzoo Live Chat for WP'

 **3) Enter your Flyzoo Application ID**

-6. Enter your Flyzoo Application ID
+6. Paste your Flyzoo Application ID
 7. Verify the installation from the [Dashboard >>](http://dashboard.flyzoo.co/?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)

 **4) Done!**